An Officer and a Gentleman poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping An Officer and a Gentleman against these established plot points, we can identify how Taylor Hackford utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish An Officer and a Gentleman within the drama genre.

 Taylor Hackford's Structural Approach